 This program offers a rigorous individualized curriculum without the demands of a full-time program.
 It covers all aspects of fiction writing through intensive workshops, classes in craft, courses in special topics, manuscript consultations, and individual conferences.
 Annually there are two entry points, summer (July) and winter (January), each beginning with an intense, weeklong residency consisting of inaugural lectures on literature, craft, and language; readings by a series of noted visiting writers; and panels made up of literary agents and editors.

 With a student/faculty ratio of just 5:1, our low-residency MFA model covers all aspects of fiction writing through workshops, classes in craft, courses in special topics, manuscript consultations, and individual conferences.
 Each weeklong residency consists of inaugural lectures on literature, craft, and language; readings by a series of noted visiting writers; and panels made up of literary agents and editors advising on the business of the writing life.
 The residency offers a complete immersion in an inspiring writer's community; the two terms that follow each residency provide the necessary solitude and time for writing and thinking, working online under the guidance of an accomplished and experienced author.
 Upon graduation, students may expect to have a portfolio of substantial work with detailed responses from mentors, as well as letters of reference from these mentors.

 Candidates seeking admissions to the MFA in Creative Writing should possess a baccalaureate degree from an accredited institution of higher learning.
-The review process will focus largely in the candidate's writing sample submitted with the application for admission.
+The review process will focus largely on the candidate's writing sample submitted with the application for admission.

 There is no application deadline.
 Applications are processed on a rolling basis.
-Once an application is complete, an admissions decision will be released in 3-4 weeks.
+Once an application is complete, an admissions decision will be released in 1-2 weeks.
 All new MFA candidates admitted to the program will be required to begin with a residency.
 Two will be offered annually—Summer (July) and Winter (January).